DavesCodeMusings/MakerSpace/ESP32/README.txt

-Here you will find projects using the ESP32-S3 SuperMini microcotroller.
+Here you will find microcontroller projects using the ESP32-S3 SuperMini.